 Muliple Websphere servers

-If you have two or more WebSphere servers, and you want to be able to get an LTPA token for one of WebSphere servers and then use the LTPA token to be automatically authenticated to the other WebSphere servers, each WebSphere server will need to be configured to use the same type of users registry (federated repository, LDAP, local operating system, custom).
+If you have two or more WebSphere servers, and can get an LTPA token for one of WebSphere servers and then use the LTPA token to be automatically authenticated to the other WebSphere servers.